aim-rsf/browseMetadata/README.md

 This repo contains a demo R package, written to help the initial process of mapping domains of interest (latent concepts) used in research, onto variables found in SAIL databank.
 As in, if a researcher wants to access datasets within SAIL databank, how do they know which variables will be represent the concepts they care about for their research question?
 There is a lot of meta data already publically available on the [Health Data Research Gateway](https://web.www.healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets) and the connected [Metadata Catalogue](https://modelcatalogue.cs.ox.ac.uk/hdruk_live/).
 This demo package uses this meta data.

 ⚠️ More discussion is needed with researchers to work out how to make this package useful.
-It is currently just a demo.
+It is currently just a demo, and the metadata information is not fed in automatically.

 ## Install